Studio: Red Hound Films

 It’s unfortunate because there is thoughtful dialogue about marriage between Eddie and Carla that doesn’t have a chance at breaking through staging to make an impact.
 Feeling emotion in an exchange such as theirs is already complicated when only one side of a two-person drama can ever be depicted onscreen.

-In the case of “6:15,” the movie’s main draw is simultaneously its main drawback.
+In the case of “Eyes of the Dead,” the movie’s main draw is simultaneously its main drawback.
 A one-take format handcuffs any ability to alter momentum by forcing the story to drag through every mundane moment of unimportant value.
-“6:15” cannot turn up the tension with a cut to a close-up or any another edit, leaving physical action to look as comically theatrical as George “The Animal” Steele devouring a turnbuckle when a practically pantomimed zombie wrestling match must be viewed full frame.
+“Eyes of the Dead” cannot turn up the tension with a cut to a close-up or any another edit, leaving physical action to look as comically theatrical as George “The Animal” Steele devouring a turnbuckle when a practically pantomimed zombie wrestling match must be viewed full frame.

 The POV presentation here is a gimmick more distracting than enhancing.
 Writer/director Ben Samuels and company earn accolades for an inventive approach to a twice-told and then some tale, and bonus points for a spectacular practical effect of conjoined zombie piglets.
-But actors inexperienced for the task at hand coupled with uneventful act two interludes make “6:15” a more routine zombie film than its premise promises.
+But actors inexperienced for the task at hand coupled with uneventful act two interludes make “Eyes of the Dead” a more routine zombie film than its premise promises.

 NOTE: There are several mid-credits scenes.